A tiny takeout joint in a Wilmette strip mall serves some of the most lovingly made Pakistani food in the Chicago area

 Lamb karahi

 For such a focused collection of dishes, it features a concentration of surprises.
-There's disintegratingly tender veal (matka ghost), the opulence of which is pierced by matchsticks of just-cooked ginger.
+There's disintegratingly tender veal (matka ghost) the opulence of which is pierced by matchsticks of just-cooked ginger.
 Haleem, that rare and ever-stirred porridge of wheat, barley, lentils, and beef, is smooth and tensile enough to bounce a quarter off.
 And then there's that bhindi.
 I never thought I'd describe an okra dish as revelatory, but this one—bright, snappy sections of brilliant green lady's fingers without a trace of mucilage, crisply sauteed in a spicy, tangy base of onion and tomato—is the bhindi of your life.

 Samosas, pakora, heaping piles of biryani and pulao, and a "jumbo chicken egg roll" round things out.